 In Broad Street, you’ll find mostly duty free items and designer brands, but there are also some local fashions and specialty stores for you to visit along the way.

-— Columbian Emeralds International – duty free jewellery and watches, with all the renowned brands.
+— Columbian Emeralds International – duty-free jewelry and watches, with all the renowned brands.

-— The Royal Shop – high end duty free jewellery and watches (the only official Rolex retailer on the island).
+— The Royal Shop – high-end duty-free jewelry and watches (the only official Rolex retailer on the island).